 - Writing for science, for management, or for some reason other than compliance;

 - Failure to adequately support content and information with facts/data;

 - Poorly structured sentences and paragraphs.

-Well-structured documents help to reduce inspection risk by ensuring that a manufacturer’s compliance story is clearly and thoroughly told.
+Well-structured documents incorporating risk-based principles help to reduce inspection risk by ensuring that a manufacturer’s compliance story is clearly and thoroughly told.
 This allows the company to control the dialogue with the FDA.
 When an investigator begins asking questions about operations due to deficient writing that doesn’t effectively relate a company’s story, the FDA controls and directs the dialogue.